How It Started

 The museum was then extremely lucky as the next Corps secretary, Colonel Felix Robson, was also passionately interested in Corps history and the development of the Museum.
 He was determined to collect and bring back to Ashford, Intelligence Corps memorabilia.
 He established contacts with the Imperial War Museum and the National Army Museum and personally visited past members of the Corps to obtain information and artefacts.

 We went together to Hamburg where a retired Corps Sergeant Major, Mr Hillyer-Funke, was working and who had accumulated a remarkable collection of Corps-related documents and historical items.
 Mr Hillyer-Funke agreed to allow these to go to the museum.
 It was a major coup.
-As the Corps was rapidly expanding, so did the responsibilities of the corps secretary, so to help in the museum, wives were asked to come in for a few hours to clean and record accessions.
-Later, helped by a subsidy from ICA, the RSMs wife was employed part-time in the museum.
+As the Corps was rapidly expanding, so did the responsibilities of the corps secretary, so to help in the museum, partners of those in the Corps were asked to come in for a few hours to clean and record accessions.

 On the retirement of Felix Robson, the Corps was again lucky in that the next corps secretary was also interested in the museum and Corps history.
 Major Dick Shaw undertook the development of the museum with determination and flair and in his time the museum became accepted as an integral part of our Corps heritage.